oroinc/documentation/user_guide/magento_channel_integration.rst

        Organization guidelines.

    * - **Sync start date**
-     - Mandatory field The date to start the synchronization with; data uploaded into the Magento account since the date, will be added to OroCRM and can be processed therein.
+     - Mandatory field.
+Data uploaded into the Magento account since the date, will be added to OroCRM.

 .. hint::